 That PG Rating

-Adorable cartoon video game character turned live action hero begs me to ask the question, is the Sonic movie kid friendly?
+Adorable cartoon video game character turned live action hero begs me to ask the question.
+Is the Sonic The Hedgehog movie kid friendly?
 It’s no secret that I am highly skeptical of all MPAA ratings (um hello, Star Wars: The Rise of Skywalker not disclosing any language??).
 And as we know, not all PG ratings are the same.
 As a parent, it’s been rather heartbreaking to witness how movie ratings have shifted over the years – PG rating oscillating between Incredibles 2 intense and Christopher Robin calm.
 (Most recently, the Maleficent: Mistress of Evil PG rating was very questionable.)

 Adult Themes.
 Say it with me, innuendo, innuendo, innuendo.
 To keep parents entertained during the film, the Sonic movie added a few mild adult humor references to keep the cheeky flow of the movie going.
 I mean with Jim Carrey signed on, did you expect anything less?
 Think of a much more toned down Ace Ventura (Dude, childhood feels coming back strong today!) meets Dora.
 There’s also one fart/mild potty humor reference (will go over the head of most young children) and mild peril.
 But this isn’t the most concerning part of the rating.